1. What is involved in this reconstruction project?

 Construction began in fall 2018 and is anticipated to conclude by fall 2020.

 12. How is the roadway reconstruction work being paid for?
 Are there property assessments associated with this project?

 The project is being paid for by various sources.
 The project has been awarded a federal surface transportation grand which will cover nearly half of the project cost.
 The remaining funds are being covered through a combination of city funds (municipal state aid and general obligation bond funding), city utility revenue and property assessments.

 A uniform property tax assessment is applied for all street reconstruction projects in the city.
 The assessment is calculated based on square footage of the property owner within an "influence area."

 13. Where can I get 8th Street Reconstruction Project updates?

-For questions or concerns, contact us using the online form or contact:
+For questions or concerns, contact: